 Experiments have shown that additives not only enhance radiation absorption but also improve the conversion of light into an electrical signal.
 This opens up prospects for creating highly sensitive photodetectors, night vision systems, and environmental monitoring sensors.
 For example, such materials can be used in thermal guidance devices or for remote analysis of soil and water body conditions.

 The UrFU development has already attracted the attention of industrial partners interested in the production of energy-efficient solutions.
-The university, participating in the "Priority-2030" programs and the Ural REC, plans to scale the technology jointly with enterprises in the real sector.
+The university, participating in the "Priority-2030" programs and the Ural REC, plans to scale the technology in collaboration with enterprises in the real sector.

 Read materials on the topic:

-Innovative Prismatic Solar Power Plant Developed in Russia
+An Innovative Prismatic Solar Power Plant Has Been Developed in Russia